top of page

 63.jpeg

 A 1945 Breakfast unit.
-Note the Chiclets chewing gum, and the sugar tablets made by the Manhattan Coffee &Sugar Co.
-The Luckies are noteworthy as well. (photo: 1944Supply)
+Note the Chiclets chewing gum, and the sugar tablets made by the Manhattan Coffee & Sugar Co.
+The Lucky Strike cigarettes are noteworthy as well. (photo: 1944Supply)

 IMGP1795-removebg-preview.png

-Althought the box still listed 4 lumps of sugar, there is a box of granulated sugar in this Type IVb PAttern Food Products Dinner unit.
+Although the box still listed 4 lumps of sugar, there is a box of granulated sugar in this Type IVb Patten Food Products Dinner unit.
 It also contained a salt bottle.

 65.jpeg